© Crown copyright 2020

 Ships should ensure adequate medical supplies, equipment and PPE are available onboard.
-Further details of supplies specific to coronavirus (COVID-19) are available in the disease commodity package.
+Further details of supplies specific to COVID-19 are available in the disease commodity package.

-All crew and passengers should be reminded of the need to report a new, continuous cough or a high temperature as soon as possible with clear instructions on what they should do and the designated person that they must report to.
+All crew and passengers should be reminded of the need to report symptoms of COVID-19 as soon as possible with clear instructions on what they should do and the designated person that they must report to.

 During the voyage